-Hardware locks can be cancelled by means of the unlock card, from the SCU or with button on sensing head.
+Hardware locks can be cancelled by means of the unlock card and from the SCU.
 Since hardware failures of this kind can have a severe influence on yarn quality, they should be corrected and reset by qualified personnel only.
 Hardware locks should therefore be assigned to unlock card 3, which should be accessible to qualified personnel only.